khamseen/BB-1.3/README.md

 - In MYSQL Workbench (or whatever you use to manage DB): <br>
 - Set your default schema (the database you want to execute scripts on) <br>
+- If you are updating from Base Building 1.2, then select either 'updateInstall_reality_basebuilding.sql' or 'updateInstall_hive_basebuilding.sql' and execute it<br>
-- Inside your version specific folder, select either the 'reality_basebuilding.sql' or 'hive_basebuilding.sql' file and execute it <br><br>
+- If you are doing a fresh install, select either 'newInstall_reality_basebuilding.sql' or 'newInstall_hive_basebuilding.sql' and execute it<br><br>

 ###Enjoy Building your new base!